AJArnolie/cs131_notes_dev/_chapters/pixels/filters_and_convolutions.md

 Given this definition, we know that the moving average system is a linear system, while thresholding is not.

-Furthermore, we can define a linear shift invariant (LSI) system as a system that is shift invariant and follows the superposition property.
+Furthermore, we can define a Linear Shift-Invariant (LSI) system as a system that is both Shift-Invariant and follows the **Superposition Property**.

-Additionally and critically, an LSI System is completely specified by its impulse response.
+Additionally and critically, an LSI System is _completely specified by its impulse response_.
 The following section will discuss exactly what this statement means and how it is relevant in understanding how LSI Systems interact with images.

 ## 3. LSI Systems and Convolution